samdish7/COSC311/Projects/Project2/README.md

 *NOTE* ~> We will be including mega evolution types in this category.
 Therefore the stats of the data we will be using are as follows:
 - Number of Pokemon ~> 1045
-- Columns ~> 11
+- Columns ~> 13

 ## Update 2; 12/5/21

 We have answered questions 1 & 2 and began working on implementing the KNN algorithm.
+It works well, and we plan to do quite a bit more with it during the final week.
+We are currently making progress on the K-means algorithm and still plan to explain that this data set is not ideal for it.

+Once we finish our two main ones, we plan on attempting to make a simple neural net to predict which pokemon would win in a fight based on their stats and types alone.
+This will involve a little more work because we have to list each weakness based on the types, but it is do able and would look really cool :).

+### All our progess code wise is in Project2.ipynb!